 Moreover, executive desks are ideal for people who require more leg space and hidden storage units for complex tasks.
 Considered to be the traditional desk, it is ideal for furniture enthusiasts and connoisseurs.

-4. Standing Desks
+4. Standing Desk

-With a massive shift to working from home in the recent years, people are now paying attention to the dangers of sitting for extended periods.
+With a massive shift to working from home in recent years, people are now paying attention to the dangers of sitting for extended periods.
 To tackle this health risk, office furniture brands began manufacturing standing desks that have an adjustable height to stand in intervals at work.

 After thorough market research, I found that a standing desk can be either of these three types:

-- A desk that has an attachable mechanism to help you work at your regular desk while standing
+• A desk that has an attachable mechanism to help you work at your regular desk while standing

-- An adjustable standing desk whose height can be easily lowered or raised
+• An adjustable standing desk whose height can be easily lowered or raised

-- Static standing desks that remain in an elevated position
+• Static standing desks that remain in an elevated position

-5. Corner Desks (Or L-shaped Desks)
+5. Corner Desk (or L-shaped Desk)

 As the name suggests, a corner desk is usually placed in a corner to tackle floor space issues.
 I find corner desks extremely useful for my restricted home office space.
 Usually having an L-shaped desk spread, they offer an extensive work area where you can fit two or more computer screens and office supplies without taking away room space.